eduardo1020/eduardo1020/README.md

 ## Hi there 👋

-My name's Eduardo Melo and I'm Front End Developer.
+I'm Edu and a Front End Developer.
 I currently dedicate myself to work to improve my skills in Web Development.
 I built static websites, web applications, exercises about Javascript  and challenges of Front End Mentor .

 ## Works :man_technologist: